basp/oni/README.md

     3
     3>

-So we got `3` from that.
-It's the object identifier of our newly created object.
+The `nothing` argument is the value of the `parent` property for our new object.
+In this case, we just specify `nothing` which means it is a '''root''' object; it has no parent.
+The result from call the `object:create` function is `3`.
+This is the object id of our newly created object.
 Let's remember this value:

     3> Obj3 = v(2).
     3